 Upon arrival at the warehouse, I didn't rush to notify my friend to enter and inspect the goods; instead, I walked around the entire warehouse to observe its overall environment.
 There are many points of observation, which I will detail now.

 Firstly, we need to know which floor of the building the tea warehouse is located.
-This consideration stems from control needs, and generally, storing tea on floors two or above is better if the warehouse isn't professionally equipped in all aspects.
+This consideration stems from humidity control needs, and generally, storing tea on floors two or above is better if the warehouse isn't professionally equipped in all aspects.

 This is because Dongguan is in the southern region of China, where the air humidity is relatively high in basements and on the first floor.
-During humid seasons such as the return of the south wind, water vapor may condense and accumulate on the ground, and there is also a risk of rainwater intrusion.
+During humid seasons such as the return of the south wind, Water vapor may condense and accumulate on the ground, and there is also a risk of rainwater intrusion.

 The warehouse I visited today is on the second floor of the building, mainly storing raw Pu'er with a small portion of ripe Pu'er segregated and stored in several rooms in the corner.
 This arrangement considers that storing raw and ripe teas together can cause flavor mixing.